Home

 Many of you won’t bother trying to watch for rising soil temperatures.
 We all have too much to keep track of without worrying about crabgrass birthdays!

-If you take advantage of this early clue, you need to know one thing about selecting a pre-emergent.
-Some products also act as a post-emergent killer of crabgrass until it grows past the four leaf stage.
-So even those early “scouts” can be wiped out if you act promptly.
-“Dimension” is the trade-name of a preemergent that works this way.
+But maybe you cannot.
+Here's a good thing to know about selecting a pre-emergent.
+One product also acts as a post-emergent killer of crabgrass until it grows past the four leaf stage.
+So even those early “scouts” can be wiped out within a few weeks of growth.

 To The Starting Blocks…